chamwen/MEKT/README.md

     <img src="presentation/diagram.png", width="750">
 </div>

 The average BCAs on the four datasets are shown in Table II.
-All MEKT-based approaches outperformed the baselines.
+All MEKT-based approaches outperform the baselines.

 <div align="center">
     <img src="presentation/bca.png", width="365">
 </div>

-The results on STS/MTS tasks above demonstrates the effectiveness of our approach.
+The results on STS/MTS tasks above demonstrate the effectiveness of our approach.

 ## Running the code
 The code is MATLAB code works in Windows 10 system.